DFPercush/PhysicalQuantity/README.txt

 	In Windows / Visual Studio, open the solution in msvc/ and hit Rebuild Solution.
 		The project uses the 141 toolchain from VS 2017, mainly because of a stupid glitch in 2019pre which fights me every time I try to type a semicolon.
 (Keyword try.
 It's infuriating.)
-		If you want to upgrade, tell git to ignore the vcxproj files or revert them before commit.
+		Feel free to upgrade the toolset version on your system, but if you make any pull requests, tell git to ignore the vcxproj files or revert them before commit.
 		This can be done with git update-index --skip-worktree <files>
 		* I may forget to change this part of the README when I finally do upgrade myself, but just use common sense.

-	In Linux, open a shell where you cloned the code and run 'make'. bin/ will contain the 'testconsole' binary, as well as the 'gencode' binary used to generate the .ah and .acpp files. lib/ will contain the static library, or object archive, with the API.
+	In Linux, open a shell where you cloned the code and run 'make'. config.mk has several options you may be interested in, but most systems will build it out of the box. bin/ will contain the 'testconsole' binary, as well as the 'gencode' binary used to generate the .ah and .acpp files. lib/ will contain the static library, or object archive, with the API.